TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 <br />

-We see the message `"HTTP Status 400 - Bad Request"` in the response but it `works`, we have `received` the curl:
+See the message `"HTTP Status 400 - Bad Request"` in the response but it `works`, we have `received` the curl:

 <br />